linked-db/linked-ql/README.md

 [👉 Follow](https://x.com/LinkedQL) • [💖 Sponsor](https://github.com/sponsors/ox-harris)

-A universal SQL client — Postgres, MySQL, in-mememory (FlashQL) — that gives you SQL+++
+A modern take on SQL and SQL databases that checks all the boxes for modern apps — and essentially gives you a unified abstraction for every use case.

 |  |  |
 |:---|:---|